matteo-bastico/MI-Seg/README.md

 <h3 align="center">MI-Seg</h3>

   <p align="center">
-    MI-Seg is a framework based on <a href="https://github.com/Project-MONAI/MONAI">MONAI</a> libray for Modality Independent clinical images Segmentation using Conditional Models.
+    MI-Seg is a framework based on <a href="https://github.com/Project-MONAI/MONAI">MONAI</a> libray for Cross-Modality clinical images Segmentation using Conditional Models and Interleaved Training.
     <br />
     <a href="https://github.com/matteo-bastico/MI-Seg"><strong>Explore the docs »</strong></a>
     <br />